Nancy Drew: Danger on Deception Island: Plot

-When Katie Firestone, a friend of George Fayne, invites Nancy Drew to Deception Island in Washington state for a whale-watching excursion, the sleuth arrives to find Katie's tour boat heavily vandalized.
-A threatening note that was left behind warns Katie to "stop meddling".
-Apparently, the residents of the harbor are divided over what to do with an orphaned female Orca whale that recently appeared in the channel, and Katie has ruffled a lot of feathers in the debate.
-Nancy must hunt down the vandal while unraveling some of Deception Island's hidden secrets.
+Marine biologist Katie Firestone, a friend of George Fayne, invites Nancy Drew to Deception Island off the northwest coast of Washington state for a whale-watching excursion.
+Nancy arrives to find Katie's tour boat heavily vandalized, with a threatening note left behind that warns Katie to "stop meddling."
+Nancy learns that an orphaned female orca recently appeared in the channel off of Snake Horse Harbor.
+Katie reported it to the National Marine Fisheries service, who issued an order that all boats must stay at least 300 feet away from the whale or risk being fined.